Translations

 Updating a Language

-Using and Testing Transifex Translations
+Using and Testing Translations

-• Compile: make translations-to-qm
+• Compile: make translations-to-qm or /translate compile

 • Test with specific translation: LANG=de vorta